aselshall/rm/hw/proposal-hw.md

 - **Conduct a literature review:** Perform a comprehensive literature review using advanced citation management tools to organize your sources effectively.
 Your review should be thorough and demonstrate your ability to synthesize information from various sources.

-- **Methods:** If applicable, identify and explain the laboratory and field methods relevant to your research, discussing their applications and limitations.
-Alternatively, your proposal should include research-grade survey instruments that ensure data reliability and validity.
+- **Methods:** Identify and explain the laboratory, field, or other methods relevant to your research, discussing their applications and limitations.

-- **Proposal Writing:** Write a detailed research proposal that clearly communicates your research objectives, methods, and expected outcomes.
+- **Proposal writing:** Write a detailed research proposal that clearly communicates your research objectives, methods, and expected outcomes.
 The proposal should be concise, well-structured, and aligned with the provided rubric: [Proposal Rubric](https://aselshall.github.io/rm/hw/proposal-rubric).

 - **Oral presentation:** Prepare a clear and persuasive presentation based on your research proposal.
 This will be assessed separately; see the [presentation assignment](https://aselshall.github.io/rm/hw/presentation-hw) for details.